 Stand the second post upright and line up the unattached edge of the first panel with the center of the second post.
 Attach the panel with screws as for the first edge.
 Add water to the concrete and mix it.
 Pack the hole with dirt.

 Add the second panel butted up to the first in the center of the second post.
-Attach the panel with screws as for the first panel.
+Attach the panel with screws as you did for the first panel.
 Continue attaching and adding posts and panels using the same technique until all of the fallen fence panels are reattached.
 Then, reattach the pickets if necessary.

 Mark Morris started writing professionally in 1995.
 He has published a novel and stage plays with SEEDS studio.
 Morris specializes in many topics and has 15 years of professional carpentry experience.
 He is a voice, acting and film teacher.
 He also teaches stage craft and lectures on playwriting for Oklahoma Christian University.